 Whenever I dealt with him, I always had to stop and remember Charlie didn't live in the real world.
-He functioned in it to a large degree but once you knew what he was it became obvious he existed in his own land of secrets.
+He functioned in it to a large degree, but once you knew what he was, it became apparent he existed in his own land of secrets.
 He had no concept other people didn't.

-I was around forty now and had a wife, a business, friends and family.
+I was around forty now and had a wife, a business, friends, and family.
 All the things that make most normal people happy.
-All the things Charlie didn't really understand.
+All the things Charlie didn't understand.

 I got over my shame and guilt a long time ago.
-There's nothing stopping me from telling what happened.
+Nothing is stopping me from telling what happened.

 When the other men in his unit went off to visit the whorehouses Charlie wouldn't go with them.

 The men thought it was because he was religious.